Holidays

 Halloween chocolate M&M cookies (via Canva)

-The Picasso of cookies, you'll take your base of cookie dough and then add all your other Halloween snacks into the mix like M&Ms and chopped-up chocolate pieces.
-These Halloween cookies use up all those leftover candies as you mash them up into chewy and buttery treats.
+These easy cookies make a beeline right for our sweet tooth.
+Take your base of cookie dough and then add all the best Halloween candy into the mix, like M&Ms and chopped-up chocolate pieces.
+We think these Halloween candy cookies are some of the best going around because they use up leftover candies as you mash them up into chewy and buttery treats.

 Best Halloween Sugar Cookies